 This gateway might not need to be as good-looking as the smart thermostat.
 After all, it will be installed on the roof of a building.
 But on the other hand, it needs to be rugged and waterproof since it’ll be installed outdoors.
 Other design considerations include how technicians will interact with the gateway.
 Does it need an LCD display, or should it only have a couple of LED lights to show it is working properly?
 Those are design decisions you’ll need to make.

 Just like the smart thermostat, the product probably has a web dashboard for the facility manager to monitor performance, and it may have a tablet app for technicians to troubleshoot things in the field.

 In addition to these interfaces, the gateway might need to connect to the building management system via a direct cable connection or via an API accessible directly from the gateway.
-Though it might not be obvious, APIs and connectivity points are also user interfaces that you need to develop and craft a good experience for.
+Though it might not be obvious, APIs and connectivity points are user interfaces for which you need to develop and craft a good experience.
 These connections will be used by developers and system integrators who will form an impression of your product based on the interface you provide.

 For them, it doesn’t matter if your end customer dashboard is very polished.
 If the interface they are using is not equally polished, they’ll have a bad user experience and will rate your product poorly.

 Let’s recap.
 In this commercial solar panel product, not only do you have multiple software and hardware interfaces, you also have four users to please: the technician, the facility manager, the developer, and the systems integrator.